hantnor/HanDocs/docs/Face Tracking/Beginner/Hotswap.md

 **You're done!
 Make sure to keep that backup on-hand, you'll never know when you may need it!**

+*If you followed this guide to hotswap an FT-compatible model, you can head to step 3 of [this guide](https://hantnor.github.io/HanDocs/docs/Face%20Tracking/Beginner/PatchGuide/#3-add-the-fx) to finish setup.*

 ## Pumkin's Avatar Tools

 <details>